chipsalliance/firrtl-spec/spec.md

 ## Deprecated Syntax

-`reference is invalid` and `reference <= expr` are deprecated and will be replaced with the alternate syntax in the next major revision.
+The following syntaxes are deprecated and will be removed in the next major
+version:

+1. Invalidation will change from `foo is invalid` to `invalidate foo`.
+2. Connection will change from `foo <= bar` to `connect foo, bar`.
+3. A register with a reset value will change from using `with` syntax to using `regreset` syntax.

 # Versioning Scheme of this Document